Spinach Pancakes with Fried Egg & Maple Syrup

 - Pour the milk mix into a bowl.
-Add the flour, baking powder, eggs and a pinch of both salt and pepper.
+Add the flour, baking powder, three eggs and a pinch of salt and pepper.

-- Whisk until combined, you should have a thick, smooth and vibrant green batter.
+- Whisk until combined – the batter should be thick, smooth and bright green batter.
 Let it rest for 10 minutes.

-- Use the same pan to cook the eggs.
-Add a drizzle of olive oil and keep the pan over medium heat.
-Crack the eggs into the pan and fry to your liking.
+- Use the same pan to fry the other eggs.
+Add another drizzle of oil and crack the eggs into the pan and fry to your liking.
 If using, add the frozen peas to the pan too and season with salt and pepper.

-- To serve; stack a few pancakes on the side of your plate, add the egg and top with the peas, spring onions and chilli flakes.
-Drizzle with maple syrup to taste and enjoy!
+- Stack a few pancakes on the side of your plate, add the egg and top with the peas, spring onions and chilli flakes.
+Drizzle with maple syrup and enjoy!

 How to store

-Store in an airtight container, in the fridge for up to 3 days or in the freezer for 1 month.
-To freeze the pancakes; layer the cold pancakes between sheets of baking paper or reusable waxed paper, place in an airtight container in the freezer.
+Store in an airtight container in the fridge for up to 3 days, or in the freezer for 1 month.
+If you're freezing them, layer the cold pancakes between sheets of reusable waxed paper, then put in an airtight container.

-The spinach pancakes are delicious with both sweet and savoury toppings.
-Try serving them along with crumbled feta and roasted vegetables.
-Another great serving option would be pesto, avocado and chilli flakes.
-Finally, why not try using berries and yoghurt as a topping with a drizzle of maple syrup.
+These are delicious with both sweet and savoury toppings.
+Try serving them with crumbled feta and roasted vegetables, or with pesto, avocado and chilli flakes.
+Got a sweet tooth?
+Top with berries, yoghurt and a drizzle of maple syrup.